sfigg/commercialization-public/customize/desktop/customize-sar-mapping-table.md

 1. Build the package into the image for the device.

-1. Windows (WWAN service, in particular) will read the registry at start-up and store the settings for later usage when an embedded, SAR-capable modem registers with a particular MO.
+1. Windows (the WWAN service, in particular) will read the registry at start-up and store the settings for later usage when an embedded, SAR-capable modem registers with a particular MO.

-1. Windows also listen to registry change notification to know if the registry for the settings is changed.
+1. Windows also listens to registry change notifications to know if the registry for the settings is changed.
 This means you may use your own way of adding and changing the settings at run-time, and Windows will accept the changes immediately.

 1. When a modem is registered with an MO at run-time, Windows takes the MCC of the MO and finds the corresponding SAR back-off index(es) from the SAR mapping table.

-1. Windows will then send the SAR back-off index to the modem using the MBIM interface defined in [Mobile Broadband Selective Absorption Rate Platform Support](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/mb-sar-platform-support).
+1. Windows will then send the SAR back-off index to the modem using the MBIM interface defined in [Mobile Broadband Specific Absorption Rate Platform Support](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/mb-sar-platform-support).

 1. When the modem roams to another country, the MCC for the new MO will change.
 Windows will again find the corresponding SAR back-off index(es) from the SAR mapping table using the MCC of the new MO and send it to modem.